-With step therapy, your insurance company requires to you try and fail on less costly medications before your receive the treatment prescribed for you by your doctor.
+With step therapy, your insurance company requires you to try and fail on less costly medications before you receive the treatment prescribed for you by your doctor.
 This isn’t some kind of obstacle course, it’s your health.
 Help us take a stand against step therapy and receive the right medication the first time.

 Your insurance company requires you try other medications before the one prescribed for you.

 In a study comparing spending on schizophrenia medications in Georgia's Medicaid program, step therapy saved the state $19.62 per member per month.
 Cheaper drugs – savings all around.
 Right?